ayushimandlik/adjacent_beam_injection/README.md

 adjacent_beams_getting_candidate_files_fetch.py: This will generate the injected Furbies in the adjacent and side beams, as well as output the candidate parameter file required to make candidates using FETCH candmaker described in https://github.com/devanshkv/fetch.

+furby_beam_info.csv: This file is the output from the adjacent_beams_getting_candidate_files_fetch.py file.
+It gives the "DM_inj,SNR_inj,beam,furby_id,main_beam,side_beam,tstamp" values for convenience.

 fetch_path_to_make_cands.csv: Example of the fetch candidate parameter file.